Socrates, Plato, and Aristotle

 All horses, for example, are united by the concept of 'horse', an ideal that all horses on Earth were built to resemble.
 But it is not just objects and individuals that have forms.
 Forms also apply to abstract concepts such as beauty.

-Plato argued that all of the forms exist outside of the realm of regular perception, in the 'realm of the forms'.
+Plato claimed that all of the forms exist outside of the realm of regular perception, in the 'realm of the forms'.

 Plato did not trust sensory information because we can confuse reality with the imagination.
 The most extreme cases happen when we dream or hallucinate but this also occurs when we confuse one object for another.

-Plato argued that we are often presented with illusions of this kind.
-A stick, for example, can appear bent in water, yet when we pick it up we will find that it is straight.
+Plato showed that we are often presented with illusions of this kind.
+A stick, for example, can appear bent in water, yet when we pick it up, we will find that it's straight.
 Things are not always what they seem, and we are not always aware that we are making these mistakes.

 Plato's allegory of the cave describes how we are analogous to people who spend their lives in caves, only looking at shadows.
 These people will come to believe that only shadows exist, and when someone tells them of the world of light above, they do not believe them.

-Plato argued that it takes a philosopher to leave the cave, and see the world as it truly is.
+Plato claimed that it takes a philosopher to leave the cave, and see the world as it truly is.
 Like Socrates, Plato believed this could only be achieved through rational introspection.

-As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals did not seem to possess anything similar and it could not be explained mechanically.
+As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals did not seem to possess anything similar and it couldn't be explained mechanically.

-The forms explain how the mind interprets the continuous stream of sensory data it is exposed to by recognising certain eternal concepts.
+The forms explain how the mind interprets the continuous stream of sensory data it's exposed to by recognising certain eternal concepts.
 If our intellect is composed of forms, then it is eternal and distinct from the body.